 - These bagels are good for 2-3 days at room temperature, needing to store them any longer and I suggest they be frozen.
 They are good up to 3 months in the freezer.
 Let them thaw overnight in the fridge.

 - I love to cut open the bagels lengthwise and pop them back into the air fryer cut side up for an additional 3 minutes to toast.
 Then a generous smear of honey pecan whipped cream cheese is my favorite way to enjoy these bagels.
 However, they are just as delicious with plain cream cheese or butter!
 How about a bagel sandwich with sliced brie, apples, and a smear of cranberry sauce, divine!
 Enjoy every bite!

-Honey Pecan Cream Cheese
+Honey or Maple Pecan Cream Cheese

 - Blend and then whip ingredients into room temperature cream cheese and taste to see if more cinnamon is needed.
 You can also serve cinnamon cream cheese too.
 Spread on bagels.
 Enjoy every bite!

 - In a small bowl, combine butter, syrup (or honey) and pecans.
 If using honey consider adding cinnamon.
 Stir and blend until smooth.
 Set aside until needed.
 Use within 2 hours.
 If not, place in a resealable container and store in your fridge 30 minutes to a hour before needed for best results.